vrooje/ScienceTeamGuide/Draft Guide.md

 ### Social Media

 In addition to the blogs, our projects are also present on the main social media platforms.
 These accounts automatically post links to blog posts by default and can be used to field simple questions from the community.
 They are a handy communication channel for lots of people online.
+We encourage anyone that wants to, to tweet, post, etc. The more content the better - and we can help you learn how to use these tools.

 Casual, conversational updates with links to interesting URLs - including blog posts and Talk objects - seem to go down well.
-Regular updates (at least daily) result in a good channel for communicating with the public.
+Regular updates (at least daily or several times a week) result in a good channel for communicating with the public.

 If you are interested in tweeting, or posting from your projects account (and we recommend that you do) then we will provide you access.
 Some of our projects have a dedicated following online.
-Galaxy Zoo has more than 8,000 followers on Twitter and Planet Hunters' Facebook community has nearly reached 10,000.
+Galaxy Zoo has more than 10,000 followers on Twitter and Planet Hunters' Facebook community has nearly reached 40,000.

-We usually support Twitter and Facebook pages for our sites.
-We're also working to support Google Plus too.
+We almost always support Twitter, Facebook, and Google+ pages for our sites.
+Grant Miller (grant@zooniverse.org) is the main contact for queries regarding the setup, and use of these channels.

 ### Talk and Moderators